- Explore lowest airfares by destinations worldwide

 Seychelles climate guide

-Get the latest coronavirus (COVID-19) updates for the Seychelles with current travel advice and statistics on new cases per 100,000 and vaccine.
+Get the latest coronavirus (Covid-19) updates for the Seychelles with current travel advice and statistics on new cases per 100,000 and vaccine.

 The climate guide for Seychelles shows long term monthly weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.